Enjolras

 Enjolras ([ɑ̃ʒolʁa(s)]) is a fictional character who acts as the charismatic leader of the Friends of the ABC in the 1862 novel Les Misérables by Victor Hugo.
-In both the novel and the musical that it inspired, Enjolras is a revolutionary who fights for a France with more rights for the poor and oppressed masses, ultimately dying for his beliefs in the June 1832 rebellion.
+In both the novel and the musical that it inspired, Enjolras is a revolutionary who fights for a France with more free and equal rights for the poor, weak, sick, needy, disposed, disabled, and oppressed masses, ultimately dying for his beliefs in the June 1832 rebellion.

 Description

 Physical

-Enjolras is described as "a charming young man who was capable of being fearsome" and as "Antinous wild".
-He is said to have the appearance of "long fair lashes, blue eyes, hair flying in the wind, rosy cheeks, pure lips, and exquisite teeth".
+Enjolras is described as "a charming young man who was capable of being fearsome" and as "Antinous wild."
+He is said to have the appearance of "long fair lashes, blue eyes, hair flying in the wind, rosy cheeks, pure lips, and exquisite teeth."

 Political and moral

 Enjolras is a republican, whose views are significantly shaped by the Montagnards of the French Revolution.
-The "divine right" of revolution that he expresses is said to go "as far as Robespierre", and Hugo declares that "in the Convention, he would have been Saint Just".
-His social philosophy is influenced by that of Jean-Jacques Rousseau; whom he declares himself to "admire", in particular by Rousseau's social contract.
+The "divine right" of revolution that he expresses is said to go "as far as Robespierre," and Hugo declares that "in the Convention, he would have been Saint Just."
+His social philosophy is influenced by that of Voltaire and Jean-Jacques Rousseau; whom he declares himself to "admire," in particular Rousseau's theory on the social contract.

-Late in the novel, Enjolras "come[s] to accept... the transformation of the great French Republic into the immense human republic", and speaks of a "revolution of the True" that will "light up the whole human race."
+Late in the novel, Enjolras "come[s] to accept... the transformation of the great French Republic into the immense human republic," and speaks of a "revolution of the True" that will "light up the whole human race."
 In the same speech, he seems to draw a religious parallel, declaring the barricades of the failed 1832 uprising to be a place where "day embraces night, and says: I will die with thee and thou shalt be born again with me."